adammfrank/product-api/README.md

 ## Database Schema
 I made assumptions of the types from the property names.
 If I had more time I would have put more indexes in, but I don't have a lot of SQL experience, and I didn't want to include code that I couldn't explain thoroughly.
-With more time I would have added an index for IsActive on both tables because it is used by nearly all of the GET endpoints.

 ## Technology Choices